enchant97/hasty-paste/docs/install.md

 # Install
-This section will demonstrate how Paste Bin can be installed and configured.
+This section will demonstrate how Hasty Paste can be installed and configured.

 ## Configuration
 All configs shown here should be given as environment variables.